tomchaplin/lophat/README.md

 As such, you should expect LoPHAT to under-perform as compared to [giotto-ph [3]](#3) or [oineus  [4]](#4), both of which use the algorithm of [[1]](#1).

 The only changes from the algorithm described in [[1]](#1) are:
-* We use the `pinboard` library for memory managment of the matrices.
+* We use the `pinboard` library for memory management of the matrices.
 * We store the $j^{th}$ column of $R$ and $V$ alongside each other in memory, allowing a full $R=DV$ decomposition (rather than just computing pairings).
-* Rather than split the matrix into chunks, we use a work-stealing paradigm, via the `rayon` library.
+* We distribute chunks via work-stealing, using the `rayon` library.

 > **Warning**
 > LoPHAT is currently in beta.